superohit/market/README.md

 # Sasta bazaar

-This is an Ecomm website that has features like user login and registeration with validations and shows available items in market you can buy and sell items in this market.
+<strong>This is an Ecomm website that has features like user login and registeration with validations and shows available items in market you can buy and sell items in this market.</strong>

-### Some preview screenshot of project...
+### Some preview screenshots of project...

 <h4>Home Page</h4>
 <img src="Screenshot (165).png" width=600px height=300px>